Heyimjiamin/Optimization-with-Python---Solve-Operations-Research-Problems/README.md

 # Solving Operations Research Problems with Pyomo
-This repository contains programming exercises I practiced for an Udemy course where I learned the basic foundations of Pyomo (a Python-based optimization language) and how to model optimization problems by creating elements such as arrays, summations, inequalities, constraints, and objective functions.
-Different programming problems and their solutions can be found here.
-My course certificate is also attached
+This repository contains programming exercises I practiced for an Udemy course.

+In the course, I learned the basic foundations of Pyomo (a Python-based optimization language) and how to model optimization problems by creating elements such as arrays, summations, inequalities, constraints, and objective functions.

+Different programming problems and their solutions can be found here, along with my course certificate.